 Don’t worry if you ever find that the product you are trying to cover is bigger than the width of your wrap.
 You can use the heat gun to fuse two pieces and seal the wrap shut so nothing gets inside.

-Another one of the top three accessories you need when using shrink wrap is a vent.
+Another one of the top three plastic film tools and accessories you need when using shrink wrap is a vent.
 If you find yourself in a situation where you are unable to dry the item before you wrap it up, the vent can be a useful tool.
 You won’t have to worry about moisture building up because the vent will breathe for the wrap and remove moisture so your item does not develop mildew or mold.

 If you get a plastic vent, add it to the wrap after cutting out an opening and making it stick with the product’s adhesive.
 You also can use a stealth vent, which you can slide into and over the wrapping via its pointed end.
 Afterward, you will need to secure the vent with tape.

 You also should ensure you have shrink wrap tape when sealing up an item.
 The tape can be very useful if you accidentally create a hole in your wrap with your heat gun and need to seal it up.